 Proceeding westward from Garrison, the traveler will have some fine views of mountain scenery, including the snow-clad peaks of Mount Powell.
-Drummond, twenty-one miles west, is the station for the rich mining districts of New Chicago and Phillipsburg.
+Drummond, twenty-one miles west, is the station from which a branch line is now being constructed to the rich mining districts of New Chicago and Phillipsburg.
 Granite Mountain mine, near the latter place, is exceedingly rich.
 A vein of ore, six feet wide, and assaying from 125 to 2,000 ounces of silver to the ton, is now being worked, the output reaching \$120,000 per month.